Logging

 /etc/slashdb/slashdb.ini

-, and logging for the reverse proxy is configured in
+Logging for the reverse proxy is configured in /etc/slashdb/nginx.conf

 .